flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/README.md

 -
 **What settings are important in Blue Iris?**
 Go to Blue Iris Options, the Web server tab, click Advanced, and make sure "Use Secure Session Keys and Login Page" is unchecked.
 This enables the login to work, but also uses a less secure method of login.
 If you are using it LAN only and do not port-forward or otherwise expose your Blue Iris server to the Internet, then there is no need to worry.
 If you do have it set up for external logins (i.e. to log into the BI server when you’re away), then please make sure you have secured that connection in another way.
 I recommend two different options:
 1. VPN.
 You can set up a VPN server on your computer, a network device like a Synology server, or on your router using [DD-WRT firmware](http://www.dd-wrt.com/) (which is a relatively simple and doesn’t cost anything if you have a good router already).
 The VPN will take care of all the security, it’s as if you don’t expose it to the internet but you can still reach the server!
-I have a not-yet-ready-for-publishing How-To, PM me if you want to know more.
+I have a not-yet-ready-for-publishing How-To.
 2. HTTPS.
 Blue Iris has [stunnel](https://www.stunnel.org/index.html) integration.
 It’s not to difficult to set this up either.
 You port forward the BI server but secure the connection so your login and viewing are all encrypted.
-I have an extensive how-to in the[ initial post in the old BI Fusion Thread](https://community.smartthings.com/t/release-blue-iris-fusion-integrate-smartthings-and-blue-iris/54226).
-You can also PM me.
+I have an extensive how-to here: [HTTPS/SSL/STUNNEL How-To](https://github.com/flyjmz/jmzSmartThings/blob/master/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL%20How-To.md).

 **What is the difference between WAN and LAN?**
 LAN = Local area network, WAN = Wide area network.
 For BI Fusion setup, LAN specifically means all traffic will stay on your home network, nothing out to the cloud (the SmartThings hub sends commands directly to the computer running Blue Iris).
 The WAN setup differs by having the SmartThings cloud send the commands to your Blue Iris computer.